This course can be taken over one year, full-time (September to September) and part-time over two to three years.

 You then choose modules offered by the School of English from the following representative list:

-This module, led by Professor Jon McGregor, is designed to introduce you to the literary traditions of correspondence-based and informal writings which have always underpinned the work of creative writers; to explore the landscape of contemporary literary journals both offline and online; and to equip you with the practical skills needed to research, write and edit short-form online writing.
-The module will be structured around practical work in support of The Letters Page literary journal, and as such will be a mixture of lecture-style content on relevant topics and practical writing workshops which follow on from the taught sessions.
+This module is designed to introduce students to the broad publishing landscape, including: journals, small presses, online writing and social media.
+Students will explore the landscape of contemporary literary journals both offline and online, and study the practical skills needed to research, write, edit and publish writing across a range of forms and platforms.
+The module will be structured around practical work in support of The Letters Page literary journal, and will be a mixture of lecture-style content on relevant topics and practical writing workshops.

 Cognition and Literature